How do I receive payment online?

 How to Accept MobilePay Online

-Online MobilePay payments often confuse people, because even if you have a merchant agreement for your physical store, you can’t use it online.
+Online MobilePay payments often catch people off guard, because even if you have a merchant agreement for your physical store, you can’t use it online.

 Alternative payment methods